 Take the linen off of the bed if the patient is not there.
 Some medical facility cleaning settings only allow the nursing staff to change the linens.
-In the line of this, you need to make sure if changing the linens is part of your work scope.
+In line with this, you need to make sure that changing the linens is part of your work scope.

 Immediately put all the gathered linens in the hamper or bag.
-Remove the linen liner and place it at the doorway next to the trash.
+Remove the linen liner and place it in the doorway next to the trash.

 Damp Wipe all Surfaces

 Surfaces that are needed to be damp wiped include the bed.
 Be sure to clean the rails on both sides, the positioning buttons, call light, and other furniture in the room such as chairs, recliners, tables, and countertops.

 Placed your used cleaning cloth in the container or bag after you had wiped all the surfaces and high-touch points.

 Get a new cloth before cleaning the restroom.
 Once you have cleaned the toilet, put your used cleaning cloth in the container.